+2.2.
 Getting access to ReportENER

 ReportENER uses the EU Login account for user authentication.
-An EU Login account must be acquired prior to accessing ReportENER.
+An EU Login account must be acquired prior to accessing ReporENER.

-Please refer to the separate ReportENER account creation guideline (3) for the process description.
+Please refer to the separate ReportENER account creation guideline for the process description.

 NOTE: EU Login is associated with an e-mail.
-If the user uses different e-mail addresses and creates another EU Login account associated with the new e-mail, a new ReportENER request needs to be made and all authorization privileges granted to the old account would not apply).
+If the users uses different e-mail addresses and creates another EU Login account associated with the new e-mail, a new ReportENER request would need to be raised and all authorization privileges granted to the old account would not apply).

-In such a case a user should update the e-mail associated with the EU Login account, which will allow ReportENER to detect e-mail change and adjust ReportENER user account after user confirmation for the changed e-mail.
+In such a case a user should update the e-mail associated with the EU Login account.
+ReportENER should detect e-mail change and adjust ReportENER user account after user confirmation for the changed e-mail.